abdelaliichou/Docker-for-java-applications/README.md

 ### Native (your `Dockerfile.native` and `Dockerfile.native-micro`)

-When you run `./gradlew build -Dquarkus.package.type=native`:
+When you run `./mvnw package -Pnative`:
 ```
-build/
+target/
 └── my-app-1.0.0-runner       ← a Linux executable binary (no .jar, no .class)
 ```